Commodore 64: Text modes

-As the C64 has a bitmapped screen, it is possible to draw each pixel individually.
-This is, however, very slow.
-Most programmers used techniques developed for earlier non-bitmapped systems, like the Commodore PET and TRS-80.
-A programmer redraws the character set and the video processor fills the screen block by block from the top left corner to the bottom right corner.

-Two different types of animation are used: character block animation and hardware sprites.
+Since the C64 has a bitmapped screen, it is possible (but slow) to draw each pixel individually.
+Most programmers used techniques developed for earlier, non-bitmapped systems like the Commodore PET and TRS-80.
+A programmer redraws the character set, and the video processor fills the screen block by block from the top left corner to the bottom right corner.
+Two types of animation are used: character block animation and hardware sprites.

 Character block animation

-The user draws a series of characters of a person walking, say, two in the middle of the block, and another two walking in and out of the block.
+The user draws a series of characters of a person walking, possibly two in the middle of the block and another two walking in and out of the block.
 Then the user sequences them so the character walks into the block and out again.
-Drawing a series of these and the user gets a person walking across the screen.
-By timing the redraw to occur when the television screen blanks out to restart drawing the screen there will be no flicker.
-For this to happen, the user programs the VIC-II that it generates a raster interrupt when the video flyback occurs.
-This is the technique used in the classic Space Invaders arcade game.
+Drawing a series of these gets a person walking across the screen.
+By timing the redraw to occur when the television screen blanks out to restart drawing the screen, there will be no flicker.
+For this to happen, a user programs the VIC-II that it generates a raster interrupt when video flyback occurs.
+This technique is used in the Space Invaders arcade game.

-Horizontal and vertical pixelwise scrolling of up to one character block is supported by two hardware scroll registers.
-Depending on timing, hardware scrolling affects the entire screen or just selected lines of character blocks.
-On a non-emulated C64, scrolling is glasslike and blur-free.
+Horizontal and vertical pixel scrolling of up to one character block is supported by two hardware scroll registers.
+Depending on timing, hardware scrolling affects the entire screen or selected lines of character blocks.
+On a non-emulated C64, scrolling is glass-like and blur-free.

 Hardware sprites

-A sprite is a movable character which moves over an area of the screen, draws over the background and then redraws it after it moves.
-Note this is very different from character block animation, where the user is just flipping character blocks.
-On the C64, the VIC-II video processor handles most of the legwork in sprite emulation; the programmer simply defines the sprite and where they want it to go.
+A sprite is a character which moves over an area of the screen, draws over the background, and redraws it after it moves.
+This differs from character block animation, where the user flips character blocks.
+On the C64, the VIC-II video controller handles most sprite emulation; the programmer defines the sprite and where it goes.

-The C64 has two types of sprites, respecting their colour mode limitations.
-Hi-res sprites have one colour (one background and one foreground) and multicolour sprites three (one background and three foreground).
-Colour modes can be split or windowed on a single screen.
+The C64 has two types of sprites, respecting their color-mode limitations.
+Hi-res sprites have one color (one background and one foreground), and multi-color sprites have three (one background and three foreground).
+Color modes can be split or windowed on a single screen.
 Sprites can be doubled in size vertically and horizontally up to four times their size, but the pixel attributes are the same – the pixels become "fatter".
-There are 8 sprites in total and all 8 can be shown in each horizontal line concurrently.
-Sprites can move with glassy smoothness in front of and behind screen characters and other sprites.
+There are eight sprites, and all eight can be shown in each horizontal line concurrently.
+Sprites can move with glassy smoothness in front of, and behind, screen characters and other sprites.

-The hardware sprites of a C64 can be displayed on either a bitmapped (high resolution) screen or, alternatively, on a text mode screen in conjunction with fast and smooth character block animation.
-In contrast, software emulated sprites found on systems without support for hardware sprites such as the Apple II and ZX Spectrum required a bitmapped screen.

-Sprite-sprite and sprite-background collisions are detected in hardware and the VIC-II can be programmed to trigger an interrupt accordingly.
+The hardware sprites of a C64 can be displayed on a bitmapped (high-resolution) screen or a text-mode screen in conjunction with fast and smooth character block animation.
+Software-emulated sprites on systems without support for hardware sprites, such as the Apple II and ZX Spectrum, required a bitmapped screen.
+Sprite-sprite and sprite-background collisions are detected in hardware, and the VIC-II can be programmed to trigger an interrupt accordingly.